imamirkhan/CS_Sales_Prediction/README.md

 - There are seasonal spike around months 11 & 23 indicating holiday buying
 - There is trend of sales decline over the years and rising average prices over time.
-- KNN and RandomForest are the top performing models so far
+- KNN, Ridge and Linear Regression are the top performing models so far

 ## How to Run